yzjiao/On-Demand-IE/README.md

 python evaluation/rougel_for_content.py PATH_OF_FILE
 ```

 Please provide the path of the evaluated file to run these two scripts.
-Otherwise, they would evaluate [the output of ODIE](model_output/ODIE-7b-filter.json) by default.
+Otherwise, they would evaluate the output of ODIE, [model_output/ODIE-7b-filter.json](https://github.com/yzjiao/On-Demand-IE/blob/main/model_output/ODIE-7b-filter.json) by default.
 You can also try to evaluate the outputs of other models under [this directory](https://github.com/yzjiao/On-Demand-IE/tree/main/model_output).

 ## :books: Citation